joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 There's one last piece of the puzzle that lets us drive three displays with one serial interface.
 You'll notice that with 8 bits of storage, and bits shifting to the left, you'll start to lose things as you shift in more than 8 bits.
 Luckily, the 74HC595 includes another pin, a **serial data output** pin.
 Whenever we shift in a bit, the register **shifts out** the bit that overflowed.
 If we connect that serial output to the input of a second shift register, we can clock 16 bits in, and control 16 outputs.
 Connect the serial output of that second register to the input of a third, and we can control 24 outputs!

-Speaking of outputs: it's probably time to talk about the user interface for our clock: the big red numbers.
+Speaking of outputs, it's probably time to talk about the user interface for our clock: the big red numbers.

 ### The Big Red Numbers (and Ohm's Law)

 The way to think about these big chunky numbers is pretty simple: it's basically a bunch of LED's.
 Last time around, we blinked an LED when the hiking log logged a data point.
 It was pretty simple: we set the output line high, which caused the microcontroller to source current at 3.3 volts, and that current flowed through the LED to make it blink.
 And while sure, like we said, the point of digital IO isn't to have large amounts of current flowing, an LED doesn't need that much power to light up.

 Remember last time, when we were talking about Ohm's Law?
 It's back!
 If you'll recall, we connected a 100 KΩ resistor between power and ground, and in so doing, got a very small amount of current flowing.
 Before we do this next thing, one important note.
-The same way we connected that 100K resistor between power andf ground?
+The same way we connected that 100K resistor between power and ground?
 We could also have connected two 50K resistors in a row (also described as **in series**):

 ![Alt text](/assets/images/posts/2020-02-27-understand-resistors-in-series.png)